 Her sport interests stem from her middle-distance track and field experience (800 meters, 400 meters, cross-country) during college and law school.
 Between 1992 and 2001, Professor Greene was the United States Olympic Committee Legislation Committee Chair, its Audit Committee Vice Chair, and co-author of its diversity and inclusion policies.
 She was a member of the University of Wisconsin Athletic Board from 1990-1995, serving on the Finance, Personnel, and Equity and Strategic Planning Committees.
 She is a co-founder of Black Women in Sports Foundation and the author of articles and op-eds that explore the intersection of sport and equality.

 Her recent scholarship reflects the breadth of her experience.
-It includes: "The Battle for Brown," in 67 Arkansas Law Review 131-157 (2015); "African American Women on the World Stage: The Fourth World Conference on Women in Beijing China, 1995," in Black Women and International Law: Deliberate Interactions, Movements and Actions 147-167 (ed.
+It includes: "Up Against the Wall: Congressional Retention of the Spending Power in Times of 'Emergency'," in 51 Loyola University Law Journal 431-483 (2020); "Talking About Black Lives Matter and #MeToo" (with Lolita Buckner Innis and Bridget J. Crawford), in 34 Wisconsin Journal of Gender, Law, and Society Winter 1-68 (2019); "The Battle for Brown," in 67 Arkansas Law Review 131-157 (2015); "African American Women on the World Stage: The Fourth World Conference on Women in Beijing China, 1995," in Black Women and International Law: Deliberate Interactions, Movements and Actions 147-167 (ed.
 Jeremy I. Levitt 2015); "Before and After Michael Brown: Towards an End to Structural and Actual Violence," in 47 Washington Journal of Law and Policy 1-62 (2015); "Mirror Mirror on the Wall: Gender, Olympic Competition, and the Persistence of the Feminine Ideal," in 31 Wisconsin Journal of Law, Gender, and Society 57-102 (2016); and "A Tale of Two Justices: Brandeis, Marshall, and Federal Court Diversity," 2017 Wisconsin Law Review 401- 427 (2017).
-Her works in progress include Thurgood Marshall: Towards an Inclusive Constitutional Democracy (2018 Carolina Press with Wendy Scott) on the jurisprudential legacy of Thurgood Marshall and "Back to the Future: Race, the Roberts Court, and Majoritarian Hegemony."
+Her works in progress include Toward an Inclusive Constitutional Democracy: The Dissenting Opinions of Thurgood Marshall (2021 Carolina Press with Wendy Scott) on the jurisprudential legacy of Thurgood Marshall and "Back to the Future: Race, the Roberts Court, and Majoritarian Hegemony."

 She has been a media, political, and legal analyst for twenty-five years for a variety of media: Wisconsin Public Television; Wisconsin Public Radio; The Isthmus newspaper; Minnesota Public Radio; National Public Radio; the Miami Herald; and The New York Times, where she has written opinion pieces since 1992.